Shahiddbbl/gigatech-ekyc-docs-and-resources/README.md

 Please find all the updated resources here in this repository.

 ## Support
-Please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss.

 ## License
 Copyright (c) GIGA TECH Limited